-Wait Until After 50: On George Murray’s Problematica*
+Wait Until After 50:

 A Review Essay by Shane Neilson

 The close of the second decade of the twenty-first century has seen a flood of straight white guy Selecteds, including Jay Millar’s I Could Have Pretended to Have Been Better than You (Anvil, 2019), Paul Vermeersch’s Shared Universe: New and Selected Poems (ECW, 2020), and Carmine Starnino’s Dirty Words (Gaspereau, 2020).
 Al Moritz’s The Sparrow (Anansi, 2018) sets the bar for aesthetic quality in terms of the work itself.
 Another of the white guy titles, Gary Barwin’s for it is a pleasure and a surprise to breathe (Wolsak and Wynn, 2019), sets the bar for production quality.
 The flood has naturally made me think of what a Selected, or a New and Selected (I think of these essentially as the same thing, just with the boundaries at a slight variance) should ideally be, not only in terms of the aforementioned books, but prospectively in terms of that mythical book to come, should it: my own Selected Poems.
 In the (neuro)divergent prose to follow, I will use Al Purdy’s anti-example to illustrate some rules I’ve learned along the way.
-Then I will look more deeply into a more recent white guy’s Selected.
+Then I will consider a more recent white guy’s Selected.

 Part I:

 Rules for Rent in the Outer Planets 1.
 The first thing I want in my Selected is to get out of myself, to be free.
-Only editors is another way to put this rule.
+Only editors is a restatement of the rule.

-Then again, perhaps I shouldn’t be so hard on myself, for there are worse cases.
-I recall again Al Purdy, who included “On Realizing He Has Written Some Bad Poems” in Beyond Remembering (Harbour, 2000), a bad poem about writing bad poems.
-There is no excuse for preserving such material!
-Poetry is serious work – at least I’ve always found it to be so.
-Thus severity must rule the day.
-Stand behind everything that you’re putting forward in a Selected, it’s your last chance to be the best version of yourself while such is in your power.
-You can’t outdo yourself, but you can sabotage yourself.
-I remember talking with Steven Heighton one night about the regretful impulse, about the temptation of always rueing that which I’ve published – an impulse that comes from being heavily shamed for most of my life, for being taught to not trust myself, to doubt my best intentions – and his answer was Parnassian, something imposing and unforgiving, something Eastwoodian, something like “But you published the poems, and now they are yours!
+I remember talking with Steven Heighton one night about the regretful impulse, about the temptation of rueing that which I’ve published—an impulse that comes from being heavily shamed for most of my life, for being taught to not trust myself, to doubt my best intentions—and his answer was Parnassian, something imposing and unforgiving, something Eastwoodian, something like “But you published the poems, and now they are yours!
 There is no going back.
 If you doubted them, you shouldn’t have published them.”
 A few years later, though, I discovered that he republished Flight Paths of the Emperor, a book of short stories originally published on the Porcupine’s Quill in 1992 that he heavily revised for posterity on Vintage.
 Being me, I called him on it.
 Steve, being Steve, laughed.
 George Murray turned 50 as of 2022, but published his Selected in 2021 when he was 49.
 In contrast, Moritz was far older when The Sparrow came out, a not-coincidental determinant in the greater quality of his text.
-Amongst the cohort I’ve mentioned, Vermeersch was the one in a real hurry, publishing his Selected at 46.
-Millar was born the same year as Murray but published his Selected 2 years earlier, meaning he threw his mediocrity out there at 47.
-Steve, who at a quality level probably outdoes Moritz for my money, published his Selected at age 59.
+Among the cohort I’ve mentioned, Vermeersch published his Selected at 46.
+Millar was born the same year as Murray but published his Selected 2 years earlier at age 47.
+Steve, who at a quality level probably outdoes Moritz for my money when taken in totality (but the distinction is tough when work is this good), published his Selected at age 59.
 And I’ve already told you about Purdy.
 Seems like the greats do what they do for a reason . . .
 Hey, kids: don’t trust any poets under 50, me included.
 3. Selecteds should have a good introduction.
 The unlikely great poets of history’s ‘beyond remembering’ need a champion is another way to put this rule.

 5. To edit or not to edit?